 Section A. A Life Member of the Association shall have the following rights and privileges

-To exercise the right to vote on all issues relating to the proceedings of the Association such as: general assemblies, meetings and at elections.
+To exercise the right to vote on all issues relating to the proceedings of the Association such as general assemblies, meetings.

 Freedom of expression in General Body.